snganyone/Job-Application-Board-api/README.md

 ## Objectives

-- Create a single page application that integrates HTML, CSS & Javascript with a backend Ruby on Rails API
+- Create a single page application that integrates HTML, CSS & Javascript with a backend Ruby on Rails API. :smile:

 ## Overview